LCD and Viewfinder

 GX7 has a built-in Stereo microphone and a Mono speaker.

 Panasonic GX7 doesn't have any connections for external microphones and headphones.
-If you need a Mirrorless camera with external microphone connectivity, consider Sony Alpha A7 II or Canon EOS RP in a similar price range.
+If you need a Mirrorless camera with external microphone connectivity, consider Olympus OM-D E-M1 Mark II or Sony Alpha A7 II in a similar price range.

 Connectivity and Storage